Showing posts with label paw‑approved reads. Show all posts

 In short:

 And honestly?
-I’m delighted.
+I’m ecstatic.

 A split image shows two sections of a large home library.
 The top section features long white bookshelves filled with colourful books and magazines, with a cat walking along the wooden floor in front of them.
 The lower section shows another area lined with shelves of older, leather‑bound volumes and encyclopedias, with chairs placed nearby for reading.
 Text in the centre reads “Part of The Mewton‑Clawson Library ©BionicBasil®,” highlighting the cosy, well‑stocked library setting.